Viper dogfish: Taxonomy

 The first specimens of the viper dogfish were two immature males caught off southern Japan by the bottom trawler Seiryo-Maru in 1986.
 The first, designated as the holotype, measured 22 cm long and was collected off Cape Shiono at a depth of 330 m.
 The second measured 37 cm long and was collected off Hiwasa, Tokushima at a depth of 360 m.
 The shark was described as a new species and genus by University of Tokyo researchers Kenji Mochizuki and Fumio Ohe in a 1990 article for the Japanese Journal of Ichthyology.
-They gave it the name Trigonognathus kabeyai; the generic name is derived from the Greek trigonon ("triangle") and gnathus ("jaw"), while the specific name honors Hiromichi Kabeya, the captain of the Seiryo-Maru.
+They gave it the name Trigonognathus kabeyai; the specific name honors Hiromichi Kabeya, the captain of the Seiryo-Maru.

 Mochizuki and Ohe originally assigned the viper dogfish to the family Squalidae, which at the time was used for all members of the order Squaliformes aside from the bramble and rough sharks.
 In a 1992 morphological study, Shigeru Shirai and Osamu Okamura placed this species in the squalid subfamily Etmopterinae, which most taxonomists now recognize as the separate family Etmopteridae.